ZJULearning/efanna/README.md

 	8 -- conquer-to-depeth(smaller is more accurate but slower)
 	8 -- number of iterations to build the graph

-	30 -- L (larger is more accurate but slower)
+	30 -- L (larger is more accurate but slower, no smaller than K)
 	25 -- check (larger is more accurate but slower, no smaller than K)
 	10 -- K, number of neighbors for each point
 	10 -- S (larger is more accurate but slower)

 * tree building :

 		cd efanna/samples/
-		./sample/efanna_index_buildtree sift_base.fvecs sift.trees 16
+		./efanna_index_buildtrees sift_base.fvecs sift.trees 32

   Meaning of the parameters(from left to right):

 	sift\_base.fvecs -- database points
 	sift.trees -- struncated KD-trees built by EFANNA
-  16 -- number of trees to build
+	32 -- number of trees to build
 * index building at one time:

 		cd efanna/samples/
-		./sample/efanna_index sift_base.fvecs sift.trees sitf.graph 32 8 8 100 100 100 10 8
+		./efanna_index_buildall sift_base.fvecs sift.trees sift.graph 32 8 8 200 200 100 10 8

 Meaning of the parameters(from left to right)

 	sift\_base.fvecs -- database points
 	sift.trees -- struncated KD-trees built by EFANNA
 	sift.graph --
 	32 -- number of trees in total for building index
 	8 -- conquer-to-depth
 	8 -- iteration number
 	100 -- L
 	100 -- check
 	100 -- K
 	10 -- S
-   8 -- 8 trees out of 16 are used for building graph
+	8 -- 8 out of 32 trees are used for building graph

 * ANN search

 		cd efanna/samples/
-		./sample/efanna_sample_kdsearch sift_base.fvecs sift.trees sift.graph sift_query.fvecs sift.results 32 1 1 50 50 10
+		./sample/efanna_search sift_base.fvecs sift.trees sift.graph sift_query.fvecs sift.results 16 6 4 1200 200 10 0

   Meaning of the parameters(from left to right):

 	sift\_base.fvecs -- database points
 	sift.trees -- prebuilt struncated KD-trees used for search
 	sift.graph -- prebuilt kNN graph
 	sift\_query -- sift query points
 	sift.results -- path to save ANN search results of given query
-  32 -- number of trees to use (no greater than the number of prebuilt trees)
+	16 -- number of trees to use (no greater than the number of prebuilt trees)
-  1 -- search-up-depth (depth of leaf node is 1, larger is more accurate but slower)
+	6 -- search-up-depth (depth of leaf node is 1, larger is more accurate but slower)
-  1 -- number of trials
+	4 -- number of epoches
-  50 -- extending factor (larger is more accurate but slower)
+	1200 -- pool size factor (larger is more accurate but slower)
-  50 -- pool size (larger is more accurate but slower)
+	200 -- extend factor (larger is more accurate but slower)
 	10 -- required number of returned neighbors (i.e. k of k-NN)
+	0 -- searching methods (0~2, three kinds of algrothms, different performance on k-NN graph of different k)

 See our paper or user manual for more details about the parameters and interfaces.